 If you thought that your brain sleeps when you do, you thought wrong.

 What actually happens is that during this time, the brain makes lots of new connections between neurons.
 Unbroken sleep also lets us record this new information more efficiently, as the brain replays the day’s events and learnings in a process called ‘consolidation’.

 So, whatever you’ve learned during the day, be it a dance routine, a recipe, or new vocabulary from your Spanish lessons, your brain will replay and store this information away while you sleep.

-But can I learn a new language in my sleep?!
+But can I learn a brand new language in my sleep?